Tawkat/SCL-Fish-Abusive-Language/README.md

 ## 2. Data Preprocessing:

-We provide the datasets that we used in our experiments [here](https://drive.google.com/drive/folders/1IyBSVtUZ0vhm-xeZW1sBGhMIilOdooyF?usp=sharing)</br>
+Please collect the datasets that we used in our paper from their corresponding original works.</br>
 After downloading, please put the datasets in ```Datasets``` directory.</br>

-+ Please Note that, we have provided the datasets for the convenience of the review process.
-These datasets are not for distribution.
-Upon acceptance, we will provide detail instruction on how to collect all the datasets.

-Please run the following commands:
+Run the following commands:
 ```diff
 python3 Data_Processing_Fish.py
 python3 Data_Processing_ERM.py
 ```

 The preprocessed datasets will be stored in ```Pickles/Domain``` directory.</br>
-To facilitate reproducibility, we have provided the preprocessed data [here](https://drive.google.com/drive/folders/1oIjqPrI27M6Xr87WS1VvihZAoqutkXL3?usp=sharing)</br>

 ## 3. Run Model: